-Have you visited a website on your phone, only to realize that you needed to pinch and zoom everywhere.
-I don’t know about you, but I don't have any time for that!
-What about annoyingly long form fills with no pre populating text inputs.
+Have you visited a website on your phone, only to realize that you needed to pinch and zoom everywhere?
+I don't know about you, but I don't have any time for that!
+What about annoyingly long-form fills with no pre-populating text inputs.
 Oy.
-Make sure that you have a simple menu.
+Make sure that you have an uncomplicated menu.
 The user needs to know where to complete the action they came to your site to take.
 The users also need to be able to search for the dates that they are looking for.
-Having a date picker is helpful so users do not have to use the keypad to input dates.
+Having a date picker is helpful, so users do not have to use the keypad to input dates.
 You also need to make sure that your booking engine is mobile-friendly.
 There are few experiences more painful than a non-mobile-friendly booking process.

 The next quick point that we need to touch on is page speed.
 Remember that people may not always have the wifi speeds that our computers afford us.
 There are two tools that you can use to get your page speed inline.
 The first is from Google.
 The other is a site called Pingdom.
 Both of these websites will give you itemized suggestions.
 You can then give these suggestions over to your developer.
 Having these two aspects locked down will prevent users from pogo-sticking back to the SERPS from your website, which has been shown to hurt rankings.